SensibleBio/trials/README.md

 pip install -r requirements.txt
 ```

+TODO: The google-generativeai package is now deprecated; need to update this dependency to google-genai.

-The Gemini API key should be provided in a `.env` file in the root directory.
-This will be used to classify the trials after they are fetched.
+An LLM is used to classify clinical trials fetched from clinicaltrials.gov.
+For now, the two supported providers are Google Gemini and OpenAI.
+The API key should be provided as an envionment variable, and the recommended way to do this is within a `.env` file in your project root directory.
+For example, you can provide one of the following:

 ```
+# For Gemini
 GEMINI_API_KEY=your_api_key_here
+# Or for OpenAI
+OPENAI_API_KEY=your_api_key_here
 ```

 ## Usage

-Some notes on the way (I think) this is used:

-It looks like `run_pipeline.sh` only runs the fetching step, as defined below.
-Thereafter, the classification steps seem to be run from `main.py`.
+For now, this usage is separated into three main steps while development is ongoing: fetching trials, classifying trials, and outputting results.

 ### Fetching and Processing Trials